Photo Credit: Mom on Timeout

 How to do it: Paint your child's palm and fingers (excluding her thumb) orange.
 Once coated, have her press down on a sheet of paper and let it dry.
 Then she can add a tiny hat made of foam and a button, and use a marker to draw a funny face.

-Why we love it: A shamrock-past necklace is the perfect accessory for the school St. Patty's Day party.
+Why we love it: A shamrock-pasta necklace is the perfect accessory for the school St. Patty's Day party.

 How to do it: Cut out small shamrocks using a stencil and punch out holes on top.
 Use food coloring to paint the macaroni green and let dry.
 Then, string the clovers and macaroni it though yarn, tie the ends and let your girl wear it for the big green day.